phetsims/area-model-common/doc/implementation-notes.md

 Our model-view transforms vary a bit.
 For proportional screens, they map the actual coordinate into view space, but for generic screens the "model" space in each orientation is from 0 to 1 (so that gets mapped over).

 Since almost every feature is shared between multiple area-model sims, almost all the code is in this common repository.
 This includes the screens (since some are shared), so those are under js/screens/ (and each sim references the screens that it uses).

+Additionally, due to performance concerns, many types in area-model-common are poolable.
+This is helpful, even for cases where we can use the DAG nature of Scenery, since the CPU cost of creating the wrapper nodes was unacceptable.
+By pooling, it lowers the garbage collection and object creation overhead, and should allow for smoother animation.